Move cursor over the icon to see details.

 Daily Technical Indicators: [See ADSK daily technical indicators chart]

-The daily MACD line is below its signal line since November 28, 2017.
+The daily MACD line is below its signal line since April 30, 2019.
 This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is relatively high, but getting smaller.
-It indicates that the current short-term downtrend is still strong, and momentum is beginning to wane.

-The distance between the Bollinger Bands (35.09%) is close to one year high (31.14%).
-It is 220.62% higher then one year average.
-It indicates the period of high volatility of the stock price, and it is considered a sell signal for the option traders.
+The distance between the Bollinger Bands is falling, and it was 6.15% on Friday.
+It is 57.18% lower than one year average.
+It indicates the period of low volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.